13 best image formats and when to use them

 RAW image files are not suitable for websites or sharing since their primary intent is to facilitate post-production.

-To view RAW images on operating systems, you’ll need to use professional photo editing software such as Adobe Lightroom.
-If you use macOS, it’s possible to edit your RAW images using iCloud Photos and Apple Photos.
+To view RAW images on operating systems, you need to use professional photo editing software such as Adobe Lightroom.
+If you use macOS, you can edit your RAW images using iCloud Photos and Apple Photos.

 8. PSD

-Photoshop Document (PSD) is a native file type of Adobe Photoshop to save images and works in progress.
+Photoshop Document (PSD) is a native file type of Adobe Photoshop that saves images and works in progress.
 It’s a raster with lossless compression.

-It typically has large file sizes because a PSD file contains all Adobe Photoshop visual elements such as layers, paths, and filters.
-These elements result in PSD files being fully editable and customizable, allowing you to continue editing a project until you are satisfied with the result.
+PSD files typically have large file sizes because they contain all Adobe Photoshop visual elements, such as layers, paths, and filters.
+These elements make PSD files fully editable and customizable, allowing you to continue editing a project until you’re satisfied with the result.

 Check out our guide for serving scaled images on your website.

-If your project requires that you use vector images, there are still quite a few options to consider.
-Some of them are directly related to the software you use, such as INDD and AI, but others depend on your goals, such as publishing logos or printing.
+If your project requires you to use vector images, there are still quite a few options to consider.
+Some of them are directly related to the software you use, such as INDD and AI, while others depend on your goals, such as publishing logos or printing.

 1. SVG

 Scalable Vector Graphics (SVG) is a vector-based file format.
-That means, when you scale up an SVG image, it won’t lose any of its image quality.
+When you scale up an SVG image, it retains its quality.

-SVG is an XML-based image format that is optimized for 2D graphics and web publishing.
+SVG is an XML-based image format optimized for 2D graphics and web publishing.
 It’s also useful for importing artworks from 2D graphics apps to 3D modeling software.

 It’s possible to insert SVG directly into a web page as CSS code.
-It also has small file sizes that only take a small amount of your storage size.
+Its small file size takes up only a small amount of storage space.
 These two factors make SVG the third most common image file format for websites.

 SVG supports transparent images and can include animation, but it’s best used with simple shapes such as logos, icons, or simple illustrations.